abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexternal.md

 ## Github OAuth

-GitHub's OAuth implementation supports the standard authorization code grant type and the OAuth 2.0 Device Authorization Grant for apps that don't have access to a web browser.
+GitHub's OAuth implementation supports the standard authorization code grant type and the OAuth 2.0 Device Authorization Grant for applications that do not have access to a web browser.

 ### Github OAuth

 Enable other users to authorize your OAuth App.
-Create your Github credentials here : [authorizing-oauth-apps](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps) and set the correct credentials for Github Authentification API
+Create your GitHub credentials at [authorizing-oauth-apps](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps) and configure the GitHub authentication API:

 ```json
 'github': {